thaisamorimsz/cryptowallet/README.md

     assertTrue(output.contains(expectedOutput));
 }
 ```
-The test verifies that the program's output matches the expected result.
+The test has a coverage of 86%.

 ## Future Improvement: Implementing as a Spring Boot REST API